mannx/Bluebook/README.md

 ## Top5 Config Path

 	* Simple JSON file structure containg the tables title, the column name in the database, and the field it is stored in
+	* An example file can be found in /top5.json

 ```json
 	{"Data": [